 If there was ever any doubt you had kids so you can play with toys again — this pretty much clears it up.
 These officially licensed Star Wars Battle Quad Drones use a “patent-pending reverse propulsion system with invisible blades” so when it makes the jump to lightspeed — or at least goes from 0 to 30 mph in 3 seconds — it actually looks like the Millennium Falcon screaming past the basketball goal.
 They boast a top speed of around 35 mph, a range of 200 feet, and come in four classic styles: X-Wing Fighter, the Falcon, Darth Vader’s TIE Fighter, and the Scout Trooper speeder bikes from Endor.
 Coolest part, though, has to be the integrated laser tag.
 The remote control keeps tabs on shots, hits, and kills so you can fight real aerial battles.

-The Magnum is part of NERF-competitor Dart Zone’s Covert Ops series — but there’s nothing subtle or sneaky about the hulking rifle.
-It features a massive rotating super-drum that holds 40 darts and even features an adjustable forearm tactical support rest to ensure full control.
+The Magnum is part of Nerf-competitor Dart Zone’s Covert Ops series — but there’s nothing subtle or sneaky about the hulking rifle.
+The Father’s Day gift features a massive rotating super-drum that holds 40 darts and even features an adjustable forearm tactical support rest to ensure full control.
 There are two blasting modes: the one-dart trigger fire for sniping, and the unleash-the-fury “slamfire” ⏤ a pump-action setting that sprays three darts per second across the room.
 Neither mode requires batteries, which makes the Magnum’s 80-foot range even more impressive.

 On the outside, the Wilson X is, by all accounts, a normal football.
-It comes in regulation NFL or Junior sizes, and still wobbles like a duck when misthrown.
+The Father’s Day gift comes in regulation NFL or Junior sizes, and still wobbles like a duck when misthrown.
 The inside of the pigskin, however, is packed with sensors ⏤ an accelerometer and gyrometer that sync via Bluetooth to a smartphone ⏤ that offers an NFL Combine-esque assessment of the thrower.
 There are also a bunch of built in games because catch gets old after a while.